 Once your digestive system is clean and functioning properly, you should be able to get and absorb all you need from simple raw foods, with the addition of some fermented foods such as sauerkraut, kamahi, coconut kefir and nut cheese.
 Ideally, we should be able to obtain all our friendly bacteria from raw foods, and probiotic supplements should not be necessary.

 But we don’t live in an ideal world.
 Some people need to supplement with high quality probiotics.
 They might have a severely compromised digestive system.
 In some cases, supplements are quite necessary for healing and improved health.
 Whether you decide to take probiotic supplements or obtain them strictly from your food will depend largely on where you are starting from and your own unique experience.

 Consider…wouldn’t it make sense that, once you’ve established a healthy colon and digestive system, your body will no longer need to rely on man-made supplements?
 Personally, I don’t take any supplements, including probiotics.
 And my digestive system works amazingly well.
-I discuss this at length in the book Raw Foods and Hot Yoga.
-In my experience, everything I need in order to be vibrantly healthy I can find in the raw foods I eat.
 You’ll get maximum effect by eating cultured foods—the “symbiotic” foods I spoke about earlier—rather than by taking probiotic supplements.